larspli/FirstPrinciplesOfMath/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This space includes the complete file structure of the book, ready to be compiled in a TeX-editor.
+This space includes the complete file structure of the book ready to be compiled in a TeX-editor.
 The main documents are

 - G.tex (the book in Norwegian)
 - G_bm.tex (the book in alternative Norwegian)